 According to the Marine Conservation Society, the growing presence of the stinging sea creatures have been brought over by the warm weather.

-However if you're heading off for one last weekend of summer, think before you pee if someone gets stung, as far from helping, peeing on someone can actually do more harm than good.
+However if you're heading off on a beach break, think before you pee if someone gets stung, as far from helping, peeing on someone can actually do more harm than good.

 A blog post on the Red Cross' website reads, 'The hoary old myth that urinating on jellyfish stings lessens the pain is still surprisingly popular in the UK, despite medically making no sense at all.
 (Really, think about it.
 It's like saying you should vomit on someone with German measles.)'

 Urine contains properties that can be react with the stinging cells that inject venom into the skin – meaning not only are you humiliating your mate by peeing on them in public, you are making the pain worse.

 Get out of the water immediately - get a friend to help you if needed.
 Try to remain calm, the pain will pass.